Alawism: Theology and practices

 Alawite doctrine incorporates elements of Phoenician mythology, Gnosticism, neo-Platonism, and Christian trinitarianism (for example, they celebrate Mass, including the consecration of bread and wine), blending them with Muslim symbolism in a syncretic fashion.

 The Alawite trinity envisions God as composed of three distinct manifestations: the Bab (Door), the Ism (Name), and the Ma'na (Meaning), which together constitute an "indivisible Trinity".
 Ma'na symbolises the "source and meaning of all things" in Alawite mythology; Ma'na generated the Ism, which built the Bab.
 These beliefs are closely tied to the Nusayri doctrine of reincarnations of the Trinity.

-Alawites do not believe in daily Muslim prayers (salah).
+Many Alawites do not believe in daily Muslim prayers (salah).
 The Alawites venerate Ali as a physical manifestation of God, with the group's testimony of faith (shahada) translating to "there is no God but Ali".
 The Alawite God consists of Ali (Ma'na), Muhammad (Ism) and Salman the Persian (Bab), depicted as the sky, sun, and moon, respectively.
 Alawites deify Ali as the "last and supreme manifestation of God", who built the universe, attribute to him divine superiority, and believe that Ali created Muhammad and gave him the mission to spread Qur'anic teachings on Earth.

 The Oxford Encyclopedia of the Modern Islamic World classifies Alawites as part of extremist Shia sects referred to as the ghulat, owing to the secretive nature of the Alawite religious system and hierarchy.
 Due to their esoteric doctrines of strict secrecy, conversions into the community were also forbidden.